 Investors should understand the specific risks of a fund before they invest, and make sure any new investment forms part of a diversified portfolio.

-But the success of most companies isn't anchored to the health of the economy over the long run.
+The success of most companies isn't anchored to the health of the economy over the long run.
 A business’ ability to generate earnings is much more important and – crucially for investors – a far better predictor of investment returns.
-In fact, most major markets climbed higher in 2019 despite the uncertainties.

 Remember investments should always be made for the long term – we suggest at least five years.
 This article isn’t personal advice or a recommendation to invest, and remember all investments can fall as well as rise in value – you could get back less than you invest.
 If you’re not sure an investment is right for you, please seek advice.